UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 ## Example 1: Predict whether a patient has a liver disease or not

-*Do not worry about the code right now.
+*In all the the upcoming examples, Don’t worry about the code.
 Just focus on the input and output in each example.*

 Notes: To introduce the capabilities of machine learning, we are going to show you a few examples.

-The first one being the ability to predict whether a patient has a liver disease or not.
+The first example is being able to predict whether a patient has a liver disease or not.

 ---